Monklands Hospital A&E featured in ITV Wales News (Oct 2017)

 This is a whole system simulation that is presented as a fun, informative and interactive game.

 To succeed a player needs to achieve a defined objective: 20% improvement in productivity and 0% increase in mortality!

 It is possible - but only by developing a deep understanding of how complex adaptive systems behave.

-Here is a video that demonstrates the "butterflies-wing" effect, "catastrophic transitions", "hysteresis" and the effective, but expensive and unnecessary, strategy of throwing money and space-capacity at a queue.The treatment of congestive heart failure is not a bigger pair of legs!
+Here is a short video that demonstrates the "butterflies-wing" effect, "catastrophic transitions", "hysteresis" and the effective, but expensive and unnecessary, strategy of throwing money and space-capacity at a queue.The treatment of congestive heart failure is not a bigger pair of legs!
 The treatment of congestive hospital failure is not a bigger base of beds.

 To arrange an interactive demonstration of the Save The NHS Game click here

 To watch the excellent King's Fund animated description the NHS unscheduled care system click here